 Watch the Basel City Run

-The Basler Stadtlauf (city run) is a unique experience which sees over 9000 participants run through the city.
-The date of this event changes each year, however it generally tends to be near the first weekend of the Christmas Market season.
-We were lucky enough to be in Basel for this event, Christmas music was played throughout the city and locals lined the street to cheer on the runners, there was such a great atmosphere and it showed the great sense on community which is present in the city.
+The Basler Stadtlauf (city-run) is a unique experience which sees over 9000 participants run through the city.
+The date of this event changes each year, however, it generally tends to be near the first weekend of the Christmas Market season.
+We were lucky enough to be in Basel for this event, Christmas music was played throughout the city and locals lined the street to cheer on the runners, there was such a great atmosphere and it showed the great sense of community which is present in the city.